damianhakert/damianhakert.github.io/source/posts/2016-06-15-gitlab-8-dot-8-dot-5-released.html.md

 [18188]: https://gitlab.com/gitlab-org/gitlab-ce/issues/18188

-Thanks to Madhu Akula for responsibly responsibly disclosing this issue to us.
+Thanks to Madhu Akula for responsibly disclosing this issue to us.

 ## Cross-site scripting (XSS) vulnerability in Wiki pages